lcalvarez/yelp_analysis/README.md

 to encapsulating data preparation with the analysis combined into a report-like structure.

+- There is room to consider perhaps using some sort of Spark/Hadoop cluster for this data.
+I decided to use a more economical approach with a simple EC2/DB instance.
+I don't think these are dichotomous but I had considered what it might look like.

 - Rules to follow for a production system that were not followed here in order to increase ease-of-deployment:
   - Do not set the instance in a public subnet, rather set it in a private